pytorch/glow/docs/Optimizations.md

       * Convolution
       * Splat

+  * Combine Arithemtic operations into Batch Normalization.

+    When a chain of Arithmetic nodes (each operating on a constant on one side) is right below BatchNorm node, the chain is folded into the Batch Norm node.

+    When a chain of Arithmetic nodes (each operating on a constant on one side) is right below Convolution node, the chain is folded into a BatchNorm.

   * Combine RescaleQuantized operator down into the operation

     This optimization allows eliminating redundant rescale operations when the next